Silverdale Chapter 13 Bankruptcy Lawyer

 We have also been able to help clients who file for Chapter 13 bankruptcy restore a driver’s license if it has been suspended due to nonpayment of traffic tickets.
-To learn more, contact the law office of Michael R. Morrison in Silverdale, Washington.
+To learn more, contact the law office of Michael R. Morrison, Attorney at Law in Silverdale, Washington.

 Each case at our firm is personally managed by Michael R. Morrison, a knowledgeable bankruptcy attorney with more than 15 years of legal experience.
 Mr. Morrison has helped thousands of clients in bankruptcy and debt relief matters.

 Minimum Chapter 13 Process

 - Get a certificate of counseling from an approved agency.

 - Provide certain documents, to be sent to trustee.

 - Produce a Chapter 13 plan and complete trustee sheet.

 - File the case and pay fees.

 - Receive the notice from the bankruptcy court.

 - Make first payment within 30 days of filing.